-Neighborhood Traffic Safety Support a safe city by assessing trends in traffic collisions proactively and comprehensively, identifying underlying causes of the tively and comprehensively, identifying underlying causes of the most serious traffic crashes, and implementing targeted design strategies to ensure that limited resources are used efficiently.
+Neighborhood Traffic Safety Support a safe city by assessing trends in traffic collisions proactively and comprehensively, identifying underlying causes of the most serious traffic crashes, and implementing targeted design strategies to ensure that limited resources are used efficiently.

 • Bicycle & Pedestrian Programs

-Advance and improve Oakland's bicycle and pedestrian infrastructure using a systematic and coordinated approach, recognizing that whether you drive, bike, or take transit, everyone is a pedestrian as we walk from a parking spot or bus stop to our schools, jobs, or other destinations.
-The group is focused on developing and delivering low-cost, high impact striping/signage improvements in a programmatic manner.
+Advance and improve Oakland's

+bicycle and pedestrian infrastructure using a systematic and coordinated approach, recognizing that

+whether you drive, bike, or take

+transit, everyone is a pedestrian as

+we walk from a parking spot or

+bus stop to our schools, jobs, or

+other destinations.
+The group is

+focused on developing and delivering low-cost, high impact striping/signage improvements in a

+programmatic manner.